List of Kolkata Knight Riders records

 Kolkata Knight Riders (KKR) are a franchise cricket team based in Kolkata, India, which plays in the Indian Premier League (IPL).
 They are one of the ten teams that are competing in the Indian Premier League.
-Their current captain is Ajinkya Rahane and their coach is Chandrakant Pandit.
+Their current captain is Ajinkya Rahane and their coach is Abhishek Nayar.

-Listing criteria
+Listing

+Criteria

-In general the top five are listed in each category (except when there is a tie for the last place among the five, when all the tied record holders are noted).
+Generally, the top five are listed in each category, except when there is a tie for the last position among the five; in that case, all the tied record holders are noted.